 - Rye Buck – your favorite rye with a great ginger beer to burn through the spice of the spirit.

-Tips and Tricks for a Fantastic Bourbon Buck Cocktail
+Tips and Tricks for a Fantastic Ginger Cocktail

 - Make sure the glass is ice cold.
 Always chill a glass you’re using for a highball-type drink!
-This Whiskey Buck is no exception!
+This ginger highball is no exception!

-- The ginger ale/ginger beer should be chilled, not room temperature.
+- Chill the mixer.
+The ginger ale/ginger beer should be chilled, not room temperature.
 I chill mine for 5 min in the freezer while I’m putting together the cocktail.

 - Hibiscus Ginger Highball